 How to Make a Vegetarian Wellington

-A step by step guide to making a Christmas vegetarian wellington is very useful.
+A step by step guide to making a Holiday vegetarian wellington is very useful.
 Here are all the steps you need to take to create a delicious vegetarian wellington.

 The first thing is to make sure your dough is ready.
 If you are making it, the dough will of course be done in advance.
 But, if you bought your dough from the store, just make sure it is defrosted (if necessary) and ready to go.